 If you bake often (which, let's be real, is probably why you're here) chances are you've come across a recipe that uses espresso powder.
 You can absolutely find this product in groceries store, but since I love my DIY recipes, I'm here to show you how you can make your own - and most likely for a fraction of the price!
 All you need is brewed espresso grounds, an oven, and a coffee grinder.
-With just a few simple steps, you'll have your own homemade espresso powder to add to all your favorite baked goods, including cake, cookies, and more.
+With just a few simple steps, you'll have your own homemade espresso powder to add to all your favorite baked goods, including cakes and cupcakes, cookies, and more.

 So let's get into what this ingredient really is, what it's used for, and how you can make it at home.